ligato/docs/docs/tutorials/05_kv-scheduler.md

 go install github.com/ligato/vpp-agent/plugins/kvscheduler/descriptor-adapter
 ```

-Alternatively, and assuming you have a dependency on the VPP agent in your vendor directory, you can put the following target into your project Makefile:
+Alternatively, you can put the following target into your project makefile.
+This assumes you have a dependency on the VPP agent in your vendor directory:

 ```
 get-generators:
     @go install ./vendor/github.com/ligato/vpp-agent/plugins/kvscheduler/descriptor-adapter
 ```

 Build the binary file from the `.go` files present inside the model folder.
 Then use the binary file to generate the adapters for the `Interface` and `Route` proto messages: